rmcanany/ToyProject/ToyProject/ToyProject/README.md

         Clone the project and create a new branch.
     </li>
     <li>
-        Make some changes and commit them.
+        Make some changes in Module1.vb and commit them.
     </li>
     <li>
         Merge your new branch into main.
 Delete the old branch.